Brussels Sprouts

 Are Brussels Sprouts Good for Dogs?

-Similar to broccoli, Brussels sprouts are packed with good-for-your-dog vitamins and nutrients that can help support their overall health and wellbeing.1,3,4,6,7 They are also 90% water and only contain 50 to 60 calories per cup, making them an excellent low-calorie, high reward food to add to your dog’s diet.1
+Like broccoli, Brussels sprouts are packed with good-for-your-dog vitamins and nutrients that can help support their overall health and well-being.1,3,4,6,7 They are also 90% water and only contain 50 to 60 calories per cup, making them an excellent low-calorie, high-reward food to add to your dog’s diet.1

 While not inclusive, this list gives you a good idea of what’s found in Brussels sprouts.
 Let’s focus on some of the heavy hitters first.1,3,4,7